Dragjon/weak-chess-engine/README.md

 * `time` - Prints the current time management info
 * `see <move>` - Prints the SEE bolean for that move
 * `obpasta` - Prints OpenBench SPSA Config

 ---

+## UCI Options
+* `Hash` - The transposition hash
+* `Threads` - Number of threads to run on.
+* `Move Overhead` - Number of ms to reduce from the time given due to communication overhead.

+---